Installing Intermapper on SuSE Linux Systems

 /usr/local/bin/intermapper

-If that path does not exist, use the path at which the link has been created can be seen in the output of the installation command.
+If that path does not exist, use the path where the link is created.
+This can be seen in the output of the installation command.

 NOTE: